Chris Williamson (politician): Personal life

 Williamson is teetotal and has been a vegan since 1976.
-He has a son and a daughter, Fionnbharr and Simone, from an early relationship, and is a member of the League Against Cruel Sports.
-He is also a republican.
+He has a son and a daughter, Fionnbharr and Simone, from an early relationship.
+He is a member of the League Against Cruel Sports and was its National Chair in 1992.
+He is a republican.

-At the time of the 2010 election, he was vice chair of the Local Government Anti Poverty Forum.
+At the time of the 2010 election, he was vice-chair of the Local Government Anti Poverty Forum.